TM Hughes & Son are NICIEC domestic installers who specialise in lighting design, installation, upgrades and repairs.

-Outdoor Lighting is highly versatile serving multiple uses illuminating your outdoor living spaces which makes them pleasant to sit while showing off the architectural features of your home.
-Exterior Lighting provides safety and security also, the chances of an accident or criminal activity after dark is greatly reduced when the lights are on.
+Outdoor Lighting is highly versatile, serving multiple uses illuminating your outdoor living spaces, which makes them pleasant to sit while showing off the architectural features of your home.
+Exterior Lighting provides safety and security; the chances of an accident or criminal activity after dark are greatly reduced when the lights are on.

 The following lights are available for illuminating outdoor living areas and the exterior walls of your property.
 We fit most exterior Lighting with the latest energy-saving LED bulbs.
 Some installations require other bulbs, but we always ensure exterior lighting installations are as energy-efficient as possible.

-Probably the most common type of outdoor light wall lights are available in many designs including flush wall lights, adjustable spotlights, arm wall lights and brick lights, which fit inside the wall in place of brick.
+The most common type of outdoor light wall lights is probably available in many designs, including flush wall lights, adjustable spotlights, arm wall lights, and brick lights, which fit inside the wall in place of brick.

 Exterior alcoves such as porches are illuminated with ceiling lighting.
-Flush and recessed Lighting is very popular in these situations.
+Flush and recessed Lighting is trendy in these situations.
 Ceiling pendant lights (hang from a cable) are also available.

-A string of bulbs which stretch across your garden providing lots of light while adding in lots of character.
+A string of bulbs that stretch across your garden, providing lots of light while adding in lots of character.
 Ideal for outdoor seating areas and parties.

-Lights fitted into posts which are installed in the ground ideal for lighting up pathways.
+Lights fitted into posts that are installed in the ground ideal for lighting up pathways.

 Bulbs finish off your lighting installation.
-There are many different bulbs which vary in size, shape, colour, power and type.
-The right bulb for any given light will depend on a number of factors, such as the size of the room, the number of lights in the room, the purpose of light etc. Our lighting electricians are experts at picking the correct bulbs for lighting installations.
+Many different bulbs vary in size, shape, colour, power and type.
+The right bulb for any given light will depend on several factors, such as the size of the room, the number of lights in the room, the purpose of light etc. Our lighting electricians are experts at picking the correct bulbs for lighting installations.

 Types Of Light Bulb

-Incandescent bulbs are cheap to buy and for over a century dominated the light bulb market here and abroad.
+Incandescent bulbs are cheap to buy and, for over a century, dominated the light bulb market here and abroad.
 The incandescent was evolved from the original light bulb invented by Thomas Edison.
-A filament wire is installed inside airtight glass when electricity flows through the filament illuminates light.
-Incandescents are expensive to run so are being replaced by modern energy-saving bulbs and at some point will no longer be available.
-It’s for this reason all lights installed utilise the latest LED bulbs.
+A filament wire is installed inside an airtight glass when electricity flows through the filament illuminates light.
+Incandescents are expensive to run, so modern energy-saving bulbs are replacing them and, at some point, will no longer be available.
+It’s, for this reason, all lights installed to utilise the latest LED bulbs.

 CFL Bulbs (compact fluorescent lamps) are energy-efficient alternatives to Incandescent and Halogen bulbs.
 CFL’s were first released to the public in 1995.
 While they are efficient, they are big and ugly to look at and also contain mercury.
 CFL bulbs are also stepping aside for the latest LED bulbs.